AnanVinay/Finance-tip-generator/README.md

-# AI Finance Tips Manager
+# AI Finance Tips Generator

 An AI-powered finance advice application that provides personalized budgeting and saving tips based on your income, expenses, and savings goals.
 Built with Google Gemini and LangChain, this app delivers actionable, context-aware financial advice through a simple Streamlit interface.